danott/www.danott.me/site/books/the-meaning-of-marriage.md

 ---
-title: The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of God
+title: "The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of God"
 author: Timothy Keller
 isbn: 9781594631870
 stars: 4